 Harm Reduction Models

-Harm reduction models use a variety of strategies to reduce the harmful consequences associated with substance abuse.
-Harm reduction strategies seek to reduce morbidity and mortality associated with substance abuse for those for whom abstinence is not an immediate and/or feasible goal.
-The goal of harm reduction models is to reduce at-risk, moderate, and high-risk behaviors often associated with substance abuse.
+Harm reduction models use a variety of strategies to reduce the harmful consequences associated with substance misuse.
+Harm reduction strategies seek to reduce morbidity and mortality associated with substance misuse for those for whom abstinence is not an immediate and/or feasible goal.
+The goal of harm reduction models is to reduce at-risk, moderate, and high-risk behaviors often associated with substance use disorders.

 The Harm Reduction Coalition has established eight key principles to harm reduction practice: